-For 30 years, Buntspechte has been creating the most beautiful and enchanting wooden figures using extensive hand work, complex machines and high quality materials.
+For over 30 years, Buntspechte has been creating the most beautiful and enchanting wooden figures using extensive hand work, complex machines and high quality materials.

 "We wanted them to live, to be sensual, colorful, heart warming - that was the idea that got us started 30 years ago." - AnnMarie Burger and Guido Hertlein, founders of Buntspechte